romainfontaine/processing_smartphone_control/README.md

 The selection is performed regarding the cursors coordinates thanks to the framesjs library.
 It uses another buffer in order uniquely identify the object pointed by the cursor.

-In order to make the translations and rotations more intuitive, it is needed to invert the movements (i.e. multiply by -1 every component).
+In order to make the translations and rotations more intuitive, it is needed to invert the movements (i.e. multiply by -1 every component) when the camera is moved, in opposition to the objects' movements.

 This proof-of-concept is based on Jean Pierre Charalambos' [example for the Space Navigator](https://github.com/VisualComputing/framesjs/blob/geom/testing/src/basics/SpaceNavigator1.java).